IntegralTeam/crypticcoin-block-explorer/README.md

 exit

+bash build_explorer.sh

-bash block-explorer.sh
+bash start_explorer.sh

 ```
-The script requires you to logout when it is finished, log back in and run block-explorer.sh.
+The script requires you to logout when it is finished, log back in and run build_explorer.sh and start_explorer.sh.
 It outputs the commands to do so.

-The command to run the block explorer is output at the end of the second script.
-The server runs in the foreground, and for production use you will want to run it in a tmux or screen session, or under a process manager such as supervisor.
+The server runs in the foreground, and for production use scripts from "To setup production" section.

 The block explorer will be available on http://localhost:3001/insight/ and any additional IP addresses your server has bound to its network interface.

 All actions performed by the script are thouroughly commented.

-## To setup prod
+## To setup production

+*  Start in production mode:
+bash start_production_explorer.sh
+*  Stop:
+bash stop_production_explorer.sh
+*  Monitoring:
+bash monitor_production_explorer.sh